Secondary water supply definition

 Secondary water supply means a water supply system maintained in addition to a municipal type public water supply, including but not limited to water systems from ground or surface sources not meeting the requirements of Act No. 98 of the Public Acts of 1913, as amended, being sections 325.201 to 325.214 of the Compiled Laws of 1948, or water from a public water supply which in any way has been treated, processed, or exposed to any possible contaminant or stored in other than an approved storage facility.

-Secondary water supply means any water supply that is not a public water supply and including, but not limited to, a water supply from ground or surface sources not meeting the requirement of Act No. 399 of Public Acts of 1976 (Michigan Safe Drinking Water Act) as amended, being Sections 325.1001 to 325.1023 of Michigan Compiled Laws; or water from a public water supply which, in any way, has been treated, processed, or exposed to any possible contaminate or stored in other than an approved storage facility or a private water storage tank supplied from a public water supply unless it is designed and approved for potable usage. (amended 07.16.01)
+Secondary water supply means a water supply system maintained in addition to a municipal type water supply including but not limited to water systems from ground or surface sources not meeting the requirements of Act No. 399 of the Public Acts of 1976 (Michigan Safe Drinking Water Act), as amended being sections 325.1001 to 325.1023 of the Administrative Rules Compiled Laws, or water from public water supply which in any way has been treated, processed, or exposed to any possible contaminant or stored in other than an approved storage facility.
+A private water storage tank supplied from a public water supply system shall be deemed a secondary water supply unless it is designed and approved for potable water usage.

 Secondary water supply means a water supply system maintained in addition to the Water System, including water systems from ground or surface sources or water from a Public Water supply system which, in any way, has been treated, processed or exposed to any possible contaminant or stored in other than an approved storage facility.